Semantic search for ecommerce site search – do you need it?

 Semantic search as per Wikipedia seeks to improve search accuracy by understanding the searcher’s intent and the contextual meaning of terms as they appear in the searchable database, whether on the Web or within a closed system, to generate more relevant results.

-- Vertical: Semantic search is usually more common in a contextual database vs. a product database.
+Semantic search in eCommerce is usually more common in a contextual database vs. a product database.
 Most visitors who visit your online store are looking to buy products.
-And unless you are selling something that is not easily understood to the end customer, most of your visitors know what to search for
+And unless you are selling something that is not easily understood to the end customer, most of your visitors know what to search for.

 Tagalys maximizes conversion rate & gives merchants visual control of products displayed in Site Search, Category Pages & Product Recommendations at their online store.
 To know more about our solutions and features, get in touch with us now.